MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 |Property |Definition  |
 |---------|---------|
  |**Default Image**| To replace the default placeholder image with a different one.
-The image (JPEG or PNG) should be encoded with base-64 digits.
+The image (JPEG or.png) should be encoded with base-64 digits.
  |**Text**| To override the default button text.